-- Family responsibilities such as caring for children, spouse, or aging parents.
+- Family responsibilities, such as caring for children, spouse, or ageing parents.

-- Experiencing discrimination at work or not reaching important goals, losing or changing a job, retirement, or embarking on military service.
+- Experiencing discrimination at work or not reaching essential goals, losing or changing a job, retirement, or embarking on military service.

 - Persistent money problems.

-- Death of a loved one, (especially a parent before age 10) or other stressful life event that leaves you feeling useless, helpless, alone, or profoundly sad
+- Death of a loved one (especially a parent before age 10) or another stressful life event that leaves you feeling useless, helpless, alone, or profoundly sad

 How does depression affect your kids?

-It is a mother’s worst fear that somehow her depression with all its tears, anxiety, apathy, and sadness will destroy her kids and will cause them to also have psychiatric conditions down the road.
-Being a mother with a mental illness like depression, often leads to the mom feeling incompetent and believing that someone else will do a much better job in raising her kids.
+It is a mother’s worst fear that somehow her depression with all its tears, anxiety, apathy, and sadness will destroy her kids and cause them to have psychiatric conditions down the road.
+Being a mother with a mental illness like depression often leads to the mom feeling incompetent and believing that someone else will do a much better job raising her kids.

-Mental illness can be genetic or run in families, so it is possible for kids to suffer from the same disorders as their parents along the line.
-Same can be said for many other diseases that runs in families for example diabetes, high cholesterol and high blood pressure, cancer, etc.
+Mental illness can be genetic or run in families to suffer from the same disorders as their parents along the line.
+The same can be said for many other diseases that run in families, for example, diabetes, high cholesterol and high blood pressure, cancer, etc.

-Look for example at the children of a woman who has breast cancer.
+Look, for example, at the children of a woman who has breast cancer.
 They cope.
 They become resilient.
-They know their mom is ill, and they just might develop more compassion and empathy as a result.
+They know their mom is ill, and they might develop more compassion and empathy as a result.
 They might grow in ways they wouldn’t have if they hadn’t had to deal with it.
 Why should a child whose mom suffers from depression be different?

-The difference is that a mom with breast cancer doesn’t feel the kind of guilt about having cancer, than you do feel about having depression.
+The difference is that a mom with breast cancer doesn’t feel the kind of guilt about having cancer than you do about having depression.
 Why do people feel guilty about suffering from depression?
 It is because society doesn’t see it as the debilitating disease it is?
-Is it because people assume you can just ‘’get out of it’’ if you really want to?
+Is it because people assume you can ‘’get out of it’’ if you want to?

-The guilt associated with this illness is what imprisons depressed mothers and stymies recovery.
+The guilt associated with this illness is what imprisons depressed mothers and hinders recovery.

 In order to be the best mothers we can be, we must move beyond our guilt and focus all of our energy on doing whatever we can do to get better.